builder-247/core-legacy/README.md

 Getting Started
 ---
-* Create .env file with required config values in KEY=VALUE format (see config.js for full lisitng of options)
+* Create .env file with required config values in KEY=VALUE format (see config.js for full listing of options)
   * `HYPIXEL_API_KEY` You need this in order to access the Hypixel API.
 You can get the API key by typing `/api` on Hypixel.